How To Create a Talent Management Strategy

 5. Implement technology to improve efficiency

-Whether your organization is looking to speed up hiring, standardize onboarding, improve collaboration, measure team member engagement, or achieve other talent management goals, technology can help reduce costs and drive efficiency.
+Whether your organization is looking to speed up hiring, standardize onboarding, improve collaboration, measure team member engagement, or achieve other talent management goals, technology can help support digital transformation goals, reduce costs, and drive efficiency.

 Here are a few examples of talent management technology: